 - Write a new and better title.

-- Add some visual appeal, as photos, charts, screenshots (and make sure to optimize those images).
+- Add some visual appeal, such as photos, charts, screenshots (and make sure to optimize those images).

-- Add a video for people who prefer that format vs. text only (this has the added benefit of potentially keep visitors on your site longer).
+- Add a video for people who prefer that format vs. text only (this has the added benefit of potentially keeping visitors on your site longer).

-The process of elevating content definitely takes longer, but it too will greatly improve your website’s E-A-T and performance.
-And this process is especially crucial for any YMYL pages.
+The process of elevating content definitely takes longer, but doing so will greatly improve your website’s E-A-T and performance.
+This process is especially crucial for any YMYL page.

 A positive brand reputation is key to both growing your business and your E-A-T.